 Happy Birthday Ishaan Khatter: His Childhood Pictures Will Make You Want To Pull His Cheeks!

 With his charming looks, impressive acting chops and enviable dancing skills, Ishaan Khatter has swayed his way into every girl's heart within a span of just two years.
-Son of actors Rajesh Khatter and Neelima Azim and the half-sibling of Bollywood heartthrob Shahid Kapoor, the young lad belongs to a family where acting runs in the genes.
+Son of actors Rajesh Khatter and Neelima Azeem and the half-sibling of Bollywood heartthrob Shahid Kapoor, the young lad belongs to a family where acting runs in the genes.

 After starring as a child artiste in 'Vaah!
 Life Ho Toh Aisi' where he shared screen space with his real-life brother Shahid, Ishaan assisted on films like 'Udta Punjab' and 'Half Widow'.
 The boy finally got to live his dream when renowned Iranian filmmaker Majid Majidi offered him 'Beyond The Clouds'.
 Ishaan's performance in the film was quite appreciated.